ZenyWay/worker-proxy/README.md

 // proxy and spawn the Worker
 const proxy: Promise<Service> = newServiceProxy('./worker.ts')

-// unwrap the Promise to access the service proxy
+// unwrap the Promise to access the proxied service proxy
 .then(service => service.process('Hello World!'))
-.then(console.log.bind(console)) // result from service.process(text) in Worker
+.then(console.log.bind(console)) // result from service.process('Hello World!') in Worker
 ```

 # <a name="license"></a> LICENSE